Zappermint/ZappSDK/Unity/Assets/Zappermint/Readme.md

 ## Setup
 ### All platforms
 - In your first scene (this is, the scene at build index 0), add a GameObject with the `ZappermintLinkManager` script.
 - In your Login scene, add a GameObject with the `ZappermintLogin` script.
-Fill in your Scheme and the Cost of the app.
+Fill in your App name, App icon, Scheme and the Cost of the app.

 ### iOS
 - In the Project Settings > Player > Other Settings, you'll find `Supported URL schemes`.
 Add your scheme to the list.